IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 In accordance with the definitions in the OAuth 2.1 Authorization Framework [OAuth 2.1], this profile distinguishes confidential clients, credentialed clients, and public clients as follows:

-- *confidential client* - a client which stores the client authentication data (e.g., client\_id and client\_secret) in a way, that the user has no access to it (e.g., a server hosted web application)
+- *confidential client* - a client which stores the client authentication data (e.g., client\_id and client\_secret) in a way that the user has no access to it (e.g., a server hosted web application)

 - *credentialed client* - a client which has credentials, but their identity has been not been confirmed by the Authorization Server